jag0717/hello-world/README.md

 Hi,

     Jagatha here.
 I am new to GitHub and this is my first Test repository.
-    Trying to do first Commit.
+    Trying to understand GitHub flow.